kevinlin/ai-sdlc-playbook/docs/prompt-library/development/prompt-merge-request-review.md

 - Shell scripts: Error handling, permissions, portability

 Please provide:
-1. Detailed inline comments on specific code sections that need attention
-2. Any potential bugs or issues that need to be addressed
-3. Performance considerations and optimization suggestions if applicable
-4. General comment that start with overall summary, followed by all the findings.
+1. General comment that start with overall summary, followed by all the findings.
+2. Detailed inline comments on specific code sections that expect code changes
-5. DO NOT include a Final Summary comment
+3. DO NOT include a Final Summary comment

 Add comments directly to the merge request where possible.

 For each comment, please:
 - Make it clear the comment it is made by Cursor IDE
+- Include line numbers and file names
 - Be specific and actionable
-- Include line numbers and file names
+- Highlgiht any potential bugs or issues that need to be addressed
 - Provide code examples for suggested improvements
 - Explain the reasoning behind each suggestion
 - Reference the specific Cursor rule that applies, if any